 Like many, you probably shop online.
 Amazon.com is the world’s largest retailer and is synonymous with online shopping.
 55% of shoppers in the U.S. turn to Amazon as their first stop.
-In 2014, we first dug into the company’s record on environmental and social responsibility and found Amazon.com to be performing poorly across the board–from dirty energy to worker exploitation.
+In 2014, we dug into the company’s record on environmental and social responsibility and found Amazon performing poorly across the board–from dirty energy to worker exploitation.
 While Amazon has responded to consumer pressure by adopting more renewable energy, it is still a laggard on environmental and labor issues.

 Choosing to spend money wisely, in ways that support our value, can have a major impact.
-This year, if you are shopping online, consider one of these green online shopping alternatives.
+This year, if you are shopping online, consider one of these green alternatives to Amazon.

 Amazon’s Sustainability Record: